 This is my second walk out to Lockleys Pylon; the first time (almost exactly two years ago) I took the steep path down to Blue Gum Forest and this time I’m with my 9-year old daughter, so we only go as far as the “pylon”.

-The condition of the Mount Hay Road is far worse than I remember it a couple of years ago, and I’m very happy to reach the “car-park” (it’s not really a car-park; there is space for 4-5 cars just off the road near the sign-posted track-head).
-Setting off down the relatively flat trail, we walk though fairly typical low forest and heath.
+The condition of Mount Hay Road is far worse than I remember it a couple of years ago, and I’m very happy to reach the “carpark” (it’s not really a car-park; there is space for 4-5 cars just off the road near the sign-posted trailhead).
+Setting off down the relatively flat track, we walk though fairly typical low forest and heath.
 After 2.5km the trees finish, and are replaced by low grasses.
 It feels as if we’ve suddenly been transported from the Blue Mountains to the alpine landscape of the Snowy Mountains.

 Although we’re only just over half-way to Lockleys Pylon, it’s now visible in the distance, and we can now also see the Explorers Wall on the far side of the Grose Valley.

 As we get closer to Lockleys Pylon, there’s a great view of the Fortress Creek Falls, and the Grose Gorge just beyond.

 From the top of Lockleys Pylon, there are views in all directions, from Fortress Hill and Fortress Creek Falls, and in front of us to the north the track continuing down to Du Faur Head.
 The Grose Valley stretches out into the distance.
 Up to here, it’s a 3.5km hike with minimal elevation change (Lockleys Pylon is really a very gentle hill).